 The financial results for the year and financial position of the group are shown in the financial statements.
-Overall group income has exceeded group expenditure generating a surplus of £25,611 (2021: £30,615).
+2023 saw the start of spending excess reserves, therefore overall group expenditure has exceeded group income in the year generating a deficit of £3,248 (2022: surplus of £25,611).